Authentic Aloo Keema (Mincemeat and Potato Curry)

 Notes

 • You can puree the tomatoes in blender/food processor or very finely chop them.
-Canned tomatoe puree can be used as well
+Canned tomato puree can be used as well

 Keyword Aloo Keema, Mince Meat, Potatoes